Retr0981/Data-Analysis-Projects/README.md

 - Revenue for Year (2016): Track revenue trends throughout 2016.

 #### How to Use
-Access the interactive dashboards on my website to explore market trends and make data-driven decisions for optimizing Airbnb listings.
+Access the interactive dashboards in the below to explore market trends and make data-driven decisions for optimizing Airbnb listings.

 ### Dashboard
 ![Airbnb Project in Tableau](/Tableau/tableau.png)